kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 “Depends how hungry they are,” Javel grunts.
 “But the red… aye.
 That’s bloodstain.
 Couldn’t quite scrub it all out.”

-Nearby, Gerhard catches the gist despite the language barrier and murmurs to Halite, “Sounds like a Yeti ate the last owner.”
+Nearby, Gerhard listens in on the Dwarvish conversation, and summarizes for Halite in a murmur, “Sounds like a Yeti ate the last owner.”

 Scarlet inspects the snowshoes more closely.
 Years of reading nature’s signs allow her to identify the stains with chilling certainty.
 It’s old blood, soaked deep into the hide.
 She wrinkles her nose but nods.
 “They’ll do.
 Thirteen gold.”